Applicability of Measurement-based Quantum Computation towards Physically-driven Variational Quantum Eigensolver: Measurement-based Hamiltonian variational ansatz

 As shown in Fig.~\ref{fig:MBHVA-Heisenberg graph state}(a), the CBHVA requires only $6n(n-1)D$ gates.
 We also notice that there are studies on HVA to reduce the resource overhead \cite{HVA_resources1, HVA_resources2} by combining the $R_{XX}$, $R_{YY}$, and $R_{ZZ}$ gates and sharing the same parameters.
 However, when implementing CBQC ans$\rm \ddot{a}$tze on current quantum hardware, the set of universal quantum gates also needs to be considered, that is, the implementation of multi-qubit rotation gates should be decomposed into combinations of single-qubit rotation gates and two-qubit entangling gates, as shown in Fig.~\ref{fig:multi z}(c), Eqs.~(\ref{eq:Rxzx}) and (\ref{eq:Ryzy}).
-Taking this decomposition into account, the operation count of CBHVA will be $46n(n-1)D$, which is the same as that of MBHVA.
+Taking this decomposition into account, the operation count of CBHVA will be $46n(n-1)D$.
+The number of single-qubit gates is $34n(n-1)$, and the number of the two-qubit gates is $12n(n-1)$.
+This is just the same as that of our proposed MBHVA.
 If the graph state is directly translated from the quantum circuits without optimizing the multi-qubit rotation gate, the required number of measurements can be up to $94n(n-1)D$ for each $CNOT$ gate costs four measurements.
 From the above discussion, we can see that utilizing the HVA to construct native graph states results in a significant improvement over directly translating quantum circuits in terms of operation counts.

-The obtained graph state of the MBHVA can also be understood from the perspective of three dimensions, as shown in Fig.~\ref{fig:3d-graph}.
-The evolution of the graph state through the measurements is from the bottom to the top over time.
-The three dashed-line planes represent three state stages.
-The first state stage represents the initial state, followed by evolution via column interactions to reach the middle stage.
-Finally, the output state is obtained through evolution via row interactions.
-Nodes without dependencies, such as those in the same horizontal plane, can simultaneously execute their measurement patterns.
-Thus, the order of the column or row interactions can be interchanged without affecting the overall process of variation determination.
-Compared with CBHVA, MBHVA provides a more natural representation of the evolutionary process.
+Although the operation count represents only a part of the resource cost, the MBHVA may potentially exhibit significant advantages in certain scenarios.
+For instance, considering the typical physical realization of CBQC and MBQC, the implementation time of each quantum gate with the superconducting platform is at the nanosecond scale while the execution of each single-qubit measurement only needs time at the picosecond scale with the photonic platform \cite{kjaergaard2020superconducting, barends2014superconducting, walter2017rapid, flamini2018photonic, marsili2013detecting, qiang2018large}.
+Thus, in this case of the same operation count, MBHVA requires less running time than CBHVA.
+This advantage in running time means a lower requirement of quantum coherence and less error accumulation.
+Furthermore, in physical implementations, measurement-independent qubits can be measured simultaneously, this can further enhance the running time advantage.
+We have provided an explanation of this in~\ref{appendix:C}, and illustrated the correlation between the MBHVA evolution process and physics.